-We have audited the financial statements of Phoenix Power Company SAOG (the "Company"), which comprise the statement of financial position as at 31 December 2016, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Phoenix Power Company SAOG ("the Company") set out on pages 2 to 37, which comprise the statement of financial position as at 31 December 2017, the statements comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2016 and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2017, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in the Sultanate of Oman, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.